This article is all about one main question: What is the value of Twitter when other social networks are thriving?

 Instagram isn’t as public as Twitter.
 Plenty of Instagram users have private profiles, and therefore post pictures that can’t be found by search.
 But its search feature is so flawed, it’s crazy.
 You can only search for things in hashtag form, unlike Twitter, which is interesting because hashtags originated on Twitter.
 On Twitter, if you search the words “Hillary Clinton,” you will find tweets about her regardless of whether the user who tweeted used the hashtag “#HillaryClinton.”
 On Instagram, you must use the hashtag, period.
 Snapchat, meanwhile, doesn’t have a search function for posts at all.
 This means that neither Instagram nor Snapchat in their current forms can beat Twitter in its publicness and searchability.
 Even if Instagram or Snapchat change their searchability, I doubt, like Facebook, they’d be able to have the same success as Twitter without changing their product to such a level that they alienate people.

-For me personally, Twitter has been the most social network in my life for the better part of the last decade.
+For me personally, Twitter has been the most important social network in my life for the better part of the last decade.
 While I’ve used Facebook, Instagram, and Snapchat (as well as Twitter) to keep up with family and friends, Twitter is the way that I’ve kept up with the world.
 It is the best instant journalism platform that has ever existed.
 This is why businesses, when they are creating social media profiles, still make a Twitter account (along with Facebook) first.
 And this is why politicians still use Twitter to share their thoughts.
 Even if they don’t realize that that’s why a Twitter profile is so valuable.
 If you have something to share with the world, Twitter is the place to share it.

 Now, do I think Twitter has longevity?
 I don’t know.
 I think that as a company, they could do well to be bought out (their leadership hasn’t been great), namely by Google, which is clearly interested in social but hasn’t been able to figure it out.
 But I do know one thing: I certainly wouldn’t bet them out.